syntasso/kratix-docs/docs/workshop/part-i/01-installing-kratix.md

 ### Using Kratix to build your platform you can

 - use GitOps workflow and familiar Kubernetes-native constructs.
-- co-create capabilities by providing a clear contract between application and platform teams through the definition and creation of “Promises”.This tutorial will talk more about Kratix Promises in [the next step](installing-a-promise).
+- co-create capabilities by providing a clear contract between application and platform teams through the definition and creation of “Promises”.
+This tutorial will talk more about Kratix Promises in [the next step](installing-a-promise).
-- create a flexible platform with your paved paths as Promises.
+- create a flexible platform by providing your own paved paths as Promises.
 - evolve your platform easily as your business needs change.
 - start small on a laptop and expand to multi-team, multi-cluster, multi-region, and multi-cloud with a consistent API everywhere.